apache/openwhisk/docs/actions.md

   // if a value for name is provided, use it else use a default var name = params.name || 'stranger';

-  // if a vlaue for place is provided, use it else use a default var place = params.place || 'somewhere';
+  // if a value for place is provided, use it else use a default var place = params.place || 'somewhere';

   // construct the message using the values for name and place